roomit-xyz/docs.roomit.xyz/mainnet/sentinel-network/sentinel-dvpn/docker-image-arm-dvpn.md

 ---
-description: Roomit provide for architecture ARMv7 FOr Sentinel DVPN
+description: Roomit  as maintainer and provides architecture ARMv7 and ARM64/AARCH64 For Sentinel DVPN
 ---

 # Docker Image ARM DVPN